 There are few moments in life where people can tell you exactly what they were doing when they occurred.
 For some, it's when JFK was shot or when we landed on the moon.
 For others, it was the Berlin wall coming down or The Challenger exploding.

-Unfortunately, despite taking place 19 years ago today, for many the memory of where they were when 9/11 happened is still quite fresh in their minds.
+Unfortunately, despite taking place 20 years ago this Saturday, for many, the memory of where they were when 9/11 happened is still quite fresh in their minds.

 The devastating events of 9/11 took under two hours to unfold but have left a lifetime of impressions on anyone old enough to know what was going on that day.

 As we take a moment to honor the memory of that day, we thought we'd share with your our personal stories of where we were when the towers fell.

 JStew: Like most folks, I’ll never forget where I was when 9/11 happened.
 I was working at a super high-end restaurant in Portland.
 It started innocently enough.
 I was just doing my morning prep, and someone came in and said a plane hit one of the Twin Towers.
 Obviously, this was pre smartphones, so we all thought it was just some kind of terrible accident.
 In fact, we didn’t even know yet that it was a large passenger plane.
 We all assumed it was a small private plane that had somehow crashed.